Goh Keng Swee: Federation of Malaysia

 In 1961, the Singapore Government secured approval from Malaysian Prime Minister Tunku Abdul Rahman for a merger, motivated in part by the Tunku's desire to stabilise the security situation in Singapore and to counter the perceived communist threat by the Malayan Communist Party.
 In 1963, Singapore joined Malaya, along with Sabah and Sarawak, to form the Federation of Malaysia.

 However, the merger soon proved problematic for Singapore's leaders.
 Fundamental disagreements emerged over political and economic principles, particularly the issue of Malay dominance.
 Communal tensions escalated into violence in 1964, incited by both Malay and Chinese activists in Singapore.
 According to Lee, Goh played a key role in safeguarding Singapore's interests, especially in economic disputes with the Malaysian Minister of Finance and his own cousin Tan Siew Sin, whom he believed acted in hostility toward Singapore.

 After two difficult years within the Federation, Lee asked Goh to negotiate with Malaysian Deputy Prime Minister Tun Abdul Razak and Minister for External Affairs Ismail Abdul Rahman in July 1965.
 The aim was to explore the possibility of a looser arrangement for Singapore within Malaysia.
 However, following the discussions, all parties concluded that a clean break would be in the best interests of both sides.
 Tunku Abdul Rahman ultimately agreed to this course of action, paving the way for Singapore's separation from Malaysia.

+Goh maintained a secret dossier that he codenamed "Albatross", which contains files and notes from the months leading up to Singapore's independence.
+According to one of the file's documents, authored by Goh himself, Goh chose not to follow Lee's orders to negotiate for a "looser arrangement" but only ever broached separation with Tunku.
+Writing in his memoirs, Lee claimed that he only realised that Goh "never pressed Razak for a looser rearrangement as I had asked him to" in 1994.